findfiles

 Simple findfiles Examples

-findfiles always lists the objects in time sorted order.
+findfiles is primarily used to list objects in time sorted order.
 Here are some common use cases:

 - List all the files in the /app directory tree that were modified less than 30 seconds ago: